centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/interface.md

 When you first connect to the interface, Centreon is displayed in light mode by default.

-On the banner, click on the profile icon and use the switch button to turn on the dark mode.
+On the banner, click the profile icon and use the switch button to turn on dark mode.
 Next time you connect to the interface, the mode you previously selected remains on.

 - Light mode: